Scholarship Resume Examples

 - •List relevant coursework, especially if it pertains to the scholarship focus.

-- •Highlight any academic awards, scholarships, or honors.
+- •Note any academic awards, scholarships, or honors.

 Best Practices for Layout

-- •Keep your resume to one page unless you have extensive experience that’s highly relevant.
+- •Keep the resume to one page unless you have extensive, directly relevant experience.

-- •Use bullet points for listing achievements and responsibilities to enhance readability.
+- •Use bullet points for achievements and responsibilities for readability.

-- •Incorporate white space strategically to avoid a cluttered look.
+- •Use white space strategically to avoid a cluttered look.

-- •Align dates and locations to the right for a clean, professional appearance.
+- •Align dates and locations to the right for a clean appearance.

-- •Employ consistent formatting for headers and sections for easy navigation.
+- •Use consistent formatting for headers and sections so reviewers can scan quickly.

 Common Mistakes to Avoid

-- Include any relevant volunteer work or extracurricular activities.
+- Include relevant volunteer work and extracurricular activities.

-- Showcase any leadership positions or roles undertaken during your education.
+- Document leadership positions you held during your education.

-- Provide details of any research projects or special academic projects you have worked on.
+- Describe research projects or special academic projects with specific outputs.

-- Emphasize skills that are relevant to the field or scholarship requirement.
+- Emphasize skills that match the field or scholarship requirements.

-- Present a clear and concise layout with a professional format.
+- Use a clean, consistent layout with a professional format.

-- Do not include unrelated job experiences unless they show transferable skills.
+- Do not include unrelated job experiences unless they demonstrate transferable skills.

-- Don’t use a generic resume for every scholarship application; tailor it to fit the specific opportunity.
+- Do not reuse a generic resume for every scholarship; tailor it to each opportunity.

-- Do not ignore the formatting guidelines specified by the scholarship committee.
+- Do not ignore formatting guidelines specified by the scholarship committee.

 - Do not forget to proofread for grammatical and spelling errors.